silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 The obvious explanation is that you gave too much and frightened them off.
 The evidence does not really support that as stated.
 Collins and Miller's meta-analysis of self-disclosure found that people who disclose intimately are generally liked *more*, not less. [^55] Openness is not the problem.
 Intensity is not, by itself, the problem.

-What their third finding points at is the actual variable: people come to like others as a result of having disclosed *to* them.
+What their work also found points at the actual variable: people come to like others as a result of having disclosed *to* them.
 The effect runs on reciprocity.
 A relationship is a two-way ratchet, and what governs it is the matching - each side moving at roughly the pace of the other.

 Which is the part that does not get said plainly enough.
 Relationships are not willed into existence, and they are not owed to anybody for being decent.
 They take a time investment, and trust is earned incrementally, in instalments whose size the other person sets.
 That is the schedule.
 And the autistic error is not refusing to pay it.
 It is trying to pay the whole thing on the first day, because nobody mentioned it was an instalment plan.

 Which means the failure is not caring too much.
-It is misreading the pace.
-And misreading the pace is precisely the disability.
-The rate at which intimacy is supposed to increase in a new friendship is an unwritten local convention, learned by observation, and never once stated aloud.
-It is the same problem as every other social convention: perfectly executable once you know it, and close to undetectable if you have to infer it.
+And misreading the pace is precisely the disability: the rate at which intimacy is supposed to increase in a new friendship is an unwritten local convention, learned by observation, and never once stated aloud.
+It is the same problem as every other social convention - perfectly executable once you know it, and close to undetectable if you have to infer it.

 So the giving is not wrong in kind.
 It is wrong in timing, against a schedule nobody published.
 And a gift given at the wrong point in the schedule does not read as generosity.
 It reads as pressure.